-Similarly, imagine how it would change many lives if the farmers on banana and pineapple plantations in South America would get paid their actual share for growing and harvesting the fruits (instead of the typically 4 percent they currently get)?
-Or dairy farmers in the UK who often struggle to break even at the prices they are forced to accept?
-Or all the writers and many other creatives who often have little power in the supply chain and get hugely underpaid for their share?
-If we would really get into principles of justice, you could even consider working across supply chains to make up for unjust payments in the past.
+Similarly, imagine how it would change many lives if the farmers on banana and pineapple plantations in South America would get paid their actual share for growing and harvesting the fruits (instead of the typically 4 percent they currently get).
+Or dairy farmers in the UK who often struggle to break even at the prices they are forced to accept.
+Or all the writers and many other creatives who often have little power in the supply chain and get hugely underpaid for their share.

 5. Just Payments within your company.